Evaluating probabilistic forecasts of extremes using continuous ranked probability score distributions: The CRPS as a random variable

-Equation (\ref{eq: conv}) tells us that, given $\Delta_t$ and for large observational values, the CRPS upper tail behavior is equivalent to the one provided by the observation.
-This generalises the ideas seen throughout the specific case of (\ref{eq:crps-G-Delta}).
-It is also interesting to point out that $\mathrm{CRPS}^{\nabla}(G,Y)$ has a different tail behavior.
-More precisely, if $G$ belongs to $\mathcal{D}(H_{\gamma})$ with $\gamma>0$, then, for $s$ such that $1+\gamma s >0$, as $u\rightarrow x_{G}$:
+as $u_\delta$ tends to $x_{G_\delta}$, with $1+\gamma_\delta x >0$.
+So at any fixed state $\delta$ (state of the atmosphere for a weather forecast, say), the CRPS upper tail behavior (conditionally on $\Delta=\delta$) is equivalent to the observation tail behavior and formalizes what could be intuited from (\ref{eq:wCRPS}).

+Now, unconditionally, one can also get a result for the climatological forecast, thanks to its property of invariance under permutation (see Section \ref{sec:calibinfo}).
+If there exists $\gamma <1$ such that $G\in \mathcal{D}(H_{\gamma})$, then

+for any $x$ such that $1+\gamma x >0$.
+In the case where $\gamma >0$, convergence in Equation (\ref{eq:unco}) also holds for $c_{G} =0$ as the latter vanishes due to the linear behavior of the auxiliary function $b$ in Equation (\ref{eq: domain attraction}), e.g., see \citet[][]{embrechts1997modelling}.

-The constant term in (\ref{eq: conv}) vanishes in (\ref{eq:unco}) due to the linear behavior of the auxiliary function $b(u)$ for $\gamma>0$ \cite[see, e.g.][]{von1936distribution,embrechts1997modelling}.
-The GE model in Table \ref{stuGamma} illustrates this.
-Working with a dependent couple $(F_t, Y_t)$ or with an independent $(G, Y)$ has an enormous impact on the tail behavior of the respective CRPS.
-For the GE model, the limit in (\ref{eq: conv}) exhibits an exponential tail behavior, whereas the Pareto limit in (\ref{eq:unco}) shows a heavy-tailed behavior.
-The difference of tail behaviors could be beneficial for partitioners.
+The benchmark presented in Table \ref{GEforecasters} illustrates these results.
+The choice of working with a time indexed couple $(F_t, Y_t)$ or with an invariant $(G, Y)$ impacts significantly the tail behavior of the CRPS random variables: according to Table \ref{GEforecasters}, the former case implies that the limit in (\ref{eq: conv}) exhibits an exponential tail, whereas the climatological tail given by (\ref{eq:unco}) is heavy, i.e., $\gamma > 0$.